Flutter Authentication Tutorial

 Please keep in mind, that Flutter is still in beta, and things can change.
 But I will try to keep everything up to date as good as possible though (except exact version numbers).

 And that’s it.
 If you have any questions or find any improvements to be made, do not hesitate to leave a comment.
 For more Flutter tutorials, please check here.
+You may also be interested in how to use Firestore with Flutter.
+Or how to make dynamic localization in Flutter.

 If you want to learn more about the Dart Language, have a look Dart Essentials by Martin Sikora.
 If you are interested, you can follow the affiliate link to also support this website.